 - Short sales can have unexpected tax implications and an impact on a seller's credit report.

-Short Sale Qualifying Requirements
+Short Sale Definition

-If your mortgage is $100,000, but your home is worth, say, $90,000, you are $10,000 short, not including costs to close the sale such as real estate commissions, recording fees or title and escrow charges.
-It is possible to have a short sale if your mortgage balance matches the sales price because there are still closing costs that will throw the sale into "short" territory.
+A short sale happens when the lender is shorted on a mortgage, meaning the lender accepts less than the total amount that is due.
+If your mortgage is $100,000, but your home value dropped to $90,000, you are short $10,000 plus the costs to close the sale.
+It might be possible to sell your home short if your mortgage balance matches the sales price because there are still closing costs that will bring the home into the short sale category.

 - The agent finds a buyer who makes an offer based on market value, which is often less than the amount of the mortgage.